These 4th of July side dishes are so good you’ll want to make them all summer long.

 In this case, it’s a colorful mix of rotini, tomatoes, bacon, and a creamy dressing.

-Once it’s had time to marry, it’s the perfect balance of rich and refreshing.
+Once it’s had time to marry, it’s the perfect side dish for a crowd of hungry guests.

 This wedge salad is as crunchy and refreshing as can be!